 Research Report Part 1 involves preliminary data collection and preparation of an introductory section of the Research Report that is presented orally and in writing.

-Course Code: GEO L7052A 000000 couc.
+Course Code: GFOL7052A

 Course Description: Research Report: Hydrogeology Part - time II

 Research Report Part II involves additional research data collection, analysis, interpretation and discussion and the submission of the final oral presentation and written Research Report.